aridhia/gwas-app/README.md

 # Workspace deployment

-1. Create a new mini-app in the workspace called "gwas-app"
+1. Create a new mini-app in the workspace called "gwas-app" and delete the folder created for it
-2. Delete the new folder called "gwas-app"
-3. Zip all the files in the repo
+3. Zip all the files in this GitHub repo or download the repo as a zip file
-4. Upload the zip file to the workspace and unzip it
+4. Upload the zip file to the workspace and unzip inside a folder called "gwas-app"